Psjsus4/m0lecon/2023/beginner/REVERSE/SecureAccess.md

 ### Login

-With this code you know the username and can calculate the access token by using the string that they give you as nonce:
+With this code you know the username and you are able to calculate the access token by using the string that they give you as nonce:

 ![Access token](../imagines/Access%20Token.png)